Hans P. Kraus: Career in the United States

 Kraus restarted his rare book business in New York, which soon began to prosper.
 His first important sale was to Lessing J. Rosenwald, a major book collector, who ultimately donated his collection of early printed books to the Library of Congress.
 Over the years, Kraus bought and sold major medieval illuminated manuscripts, incunables and assorted rare books and manuscripts.
 Among his most important sales were the Anhalt Gospels, the finely illuminated Hours of Catherine of Cleves now reunited with its other half at the Morgan Library, the Arthur Houghton copy of the Gutenberg Bible for $2.5 million, three copies of Caxton's first edition of the Canterbury Tales, and the original manuscript of the proclamation of the Louisiana Purchase, signed by Thomas Jefferson, He also purchased the enigmatic Voynich manuscript in 1961 for $24,500, and after seven years of unsuccessfully attempting to sell it for as much as $160,000 ultimately donated it to the Beinecke Library at Yale University.
 Kraus also sold the magnificent manuscript Giant Bible of Mainz to Lessing J. Rosenwald who donated it the Library of Congress.
+Shortly before World War II, Kraus became the leading dealer of books formerly owned by the Romanov family, when he purchased the collections of Russian book dealers Simeon J. Bolan and Israel Perlstein.

 Early in his career, Kraus initiated a practice of buying up entire libraries or collections at a discounted price and then selling the items individually or in smaller groups, carefully researched and catalogued, for a great profit.
 He continued that practice after he moved to the United States, for example, buying in 1949 some 20,000 volumes of the Prince Liechtenstein library for a "rock bottom" price, the entire Frederick Adams collection of early communist, radical and anarchistic literature and ephemera, and in 1977 the remainder of the great manuscript collection of the 19th-century bibliomaniac Sir Thomas Phillipps, which after the better part of a century of auction sales, still consisted of 2,000 manuscript volumes and 130,000 manuscript letters and documents.

 Pre-dating the Gutenberg Bible?

-In 1952, Kraus purchased a copy of an extremely rare incunabula, the Constance Missal, then known in only two copies.
+In 1952, Kraus purchased a copy of an extremely rare incunabulum, the Constance Missal, then known in only two copies.
 Bearing no date, it was printed with type nearly identical to, but seemingly more primitive than, that used in the 1457 and 1459 Psalters, and some scholars believed that it might be the first printed book, pre-dating the Gutenberg Bible.
 Kraus sold it as a major bibliographical prize to the Morgan Library.
 Several years later, Allan Stevenson, by a brilliant and painstaking comparison of the different states of wear in the watermarks in the Constance Missal with those in dated books, conclusively established that it was printed in 1473, nearly 20 years after the Gutenberg Bible.
 Despite the definitive proof to the contrary, Kraus still professed that, "Speaking for myself, I believe that the Constance Missal is earlier than the Gutenberg Bible."